dyhes/zulip/templates/zerver/help/code-blocks.md

 ```
 ~~~

-Sending the above message in Zulip will render like this:
+Sending the above message in Aloha will render like this:

 ![Markdown code](/static/images/help/markdown-code.png)